Dren Terrnava

-Career
+Club career

 TPS

 Born in Turku, Terrnava spent his youth years with Turun Palloseura (TPS).
 He made his senior debut with the club's reserve team in the fourth-tier Kolmonen in 2021.

 Parma

 In January 2022, he moved to Italy and signed a deal with Parma for an undisclosed fee, and was first registered to their U17 academy squad.
 He played a total of 37 matches in the U17 and U18 squads, before in April 2023 he was promoted to U19 squad, playing in Primavera 2.

 Loan to Perugia

 On 1 September 2025, Terrnava joined Serie C club Perugia on a loan deal.

 International career

 A regular Finnish youth international, Terrnava has represented Finland at various youth levels, in under-17, under-18 and under-19 youth national teams.

 Terrnava was part of the Finland U18 squad winning the friendly tournament Baltic Cup in June 2023.

 In October 2023, Terrnava was part of the Finland U19 squad in the 2024 UEFA European Under-19 Championship qualification tournament, in three games against Romania, Czech Republic and San Marino.